 Once you file your income taxes, it’s typical to breathe a huge sigh of relief.
+But you're not out of the woods yet.
 The Internal Revenue Service puts each submitted return through a computer screening process, however.
-If the IRS finds mistakes on your income tax return, you will receive communication from the government to alert you to the problems.
+And if the IRS finds mistakes on your tax return, you will receive communication from the agency to alert you to the problems.

 When the IRS finds an error on your tax return, one of your first indications of the error might be a refund that is more or less than you were expecting.
 If the mistake resulted in a bigger refund, you will get a larger refund amount from the IRS.
 If the mistake results in a smaller refund, you’ll get a smaller amount.
 If the mistake results in a larger tax amount due, you will get details about the adjustments the IRS wants to make to your income tax return.

 The IRS sends a detailed letter to a taxpayer whenever it makes adjustments to an income tax return.
 It’s common for this letter and an adjusted tax refund to arrive at different times, though.
 The letter will include complete information about the mistakes, including the information from your filed income tax return and the modified return completed by the IRS.
 The letter also includes a response page for you to use to follow up with the IRS.

 Once you get notice of an error, look over your income tax return and the IRS’s proposed changes so you understand how and why you made the mistake.
 You might find that you agree with the IRS’s findings and you accept the adjustment to your refund or the additional tax amount due.
 You could also conclude that you disagree with the IRS’s assessment of your income tax return.
 If this is the case, you have recourse.